-Rankings, such as those from J.D.
-Power, provide independent, unbiased ratings regarding the customer experience with popular car insurance providers.
+Customer satisfaction rankings, such as those from J.D.
+Power, provide independent, unbiased ratings regarding the experience with popular car insurance providers.
 AM Best is another example of a third-party company that further analyzes an insurance carrier’s performance.
 Specifically, AM Best reviews a carrier’s historical financial health and strength, which may give you peace of mind if a carrier has a track record of paying claims.

 Another aspect worth considering in your search is how you will interact with a company once you’re a policyholder.
 Some people may want to use a mobile app or online portal, while others prefer speaking to representatives over the phone or visiting a local agent.

 If you like to handle things digitally, for example, choosing a company with a robust digital app that lets you pay bills, request changes and file claims could lead to your continued satisfaction with company interaction.
 Wanting digital tools and choosing a company that doesn’t offer an app or online portal could lead to dissatisfaction.

 Some companies may have customer resources available that make them outshine other carriers.
 For example, AAA has a robust roadside assistance program that not only offers coverage when you break down, but has other perks, like insurance discounts and DMV services.
 Amica’s extensive coverage options provide unique add-on opportunities like free lock replacement and credit monitoring services.
 Comparing features beyond price and coverage can help you identify which company is best for your needs.